Democrats poised to unveil 2 impeachment articles vs. Trump

 In his report, Mueller said he could not determine that Trump’s campaign conspired or coordinated with Russia in the 2016 election.
 But Mueller said he could not exonerate Trump of obstructing justice in the probe and left it for Congress to determine.

-Associated Press writers Julie Pace, Laurie Kellman, Matthew Daly, Eric Tucker, and Darlene Superville contributed to this report.
+Associated Press writers Julie Pace, Laurie Kellman, Matthew Daly and Eric Tucker contributed to this report.